natefoo/training-material/topics/admin/tutorials/tus/tutorial.md

 To allow your user to upload via TUS, you will need to:

 - configure Galaxy to know where the files are uploaded.
-- install TUSd
+- install tusd
-- configure Nginx to proxy TUSd
+- configure Nginx to proxy tusd

 ## Installing and Configuring